-The black willow aphid is considered a "warm season" aphid with populations rapidly developing during the summer.
-Summer colonies are made-up of multiple overlapping generations of wingless females and their offspring; there are no males.
-This form of reproduction without males is called pathogenesis.
+The black willow aphid is considered a "warm-season" aphid with populations rapidly developing during the summer.
+Summer colonies are made up of multiple overlapping generations of wingless females and their offspring; there are no males.
+This form of reproduction without males is called parthenogenesis.

 Parthenogenetic females can dispense with all of the rituals associated with mating (e.g. going on dates, feigning interest in male stories, marriage, etc.) and immediately start producing offspring as soon as they mature.
 I contend this form of reproduction is doomed by evolution; my wife disagrees and cites football.
 The bottom line is that it means populations can build rapidly to outbreak proportions.

 However, as days shorten in October and November, the parthenogenetic females start producing males with wings (apterous) and wingless females that mate with the males and lay eggs.
 The gnat-like creatures the homeowner is now seeing flittering around their landscape are the males; no doubt looking for a football game.

 Of course, aphids are the "wildebeests" of our forests and landscapes; everything eats them!
 In fact, this is one reason population outbreaks are so rare and are seldom repeated year after year on trees.
 I was able to find all manner of aphid predators and "aphid mummies" which are clear evidence of the aphid-elimination work of parasitoid wasps (Aphidius spp., family Braconidae).